HarperFast/grafana-datasource/src/README.md

 ## Overview / Introduction

-This plugin allows using any Harper 4.6+ cluster as a Grafana data source.
+This plugin allows using a Harper 4.6+ cluster as a Grafana data source.

-It currently provides the following query forms:
+It currently provides the following query form(s):

 1. `get_analytics`: This Harper operation is useful for monitoring a Harper cluster in Grafana.
-1. `search_by_conditions`: This Harper search operation allows querying arbitrary data stored in Harper.
-[See here for more information.](https://docs.harperdb.io/docs/developers/operations-api/nosql-operations#search-by-conditions)

 <!--
 Consider including screenshots: